Gravitational lensing of 21 cm HI signal: detection prospects at z ~ 1 with uGMRT in galaxy cluster lenses: Conclusions

 \section{Conclusions}

 Neutral hydrogen, a primary component of galaxies, represents the raw fuel for future star formation and plays a significant role in galaxy evolution.
 Lack of direct \HI emission detections at intermediate to high redshifts $(z \gtrsim 0.4)$ limits our understanding of its distribution in galaxies.
 One way to push the redshift limit further with current and future facilities is by observing strongly lensed systems with high magnification factors.
 In our current work, with a sample of fifty galaxy clusters, we study the feasibility of detecting strongly lensed \HI at~$0.4 < z_s < 1.58$ with uGMRT in 100~hours of integration time.
 Our main findings are as follows: \begin{itemize} \item We compare the optical and \HI magnifications of the simulated source population.
-For a generic lensing scenario, optical and \HI magnifications are expected to be similar.
+For a typical (i.e., when a source does not lie on a caustic) lensing scenario, optical and \HI magnifications are expected to be similar.
 However, once we situate the source close to the caustics, we can observe large deviations between \HI and optical magnifications, including cases where \HI magnification exceeds the corresponding optical magnifications.

 \item We performed $200$ realisations per cluster and created SNR maps at uGMRT observing resolution, where signal-to-noise ratio is presented per pixel for $100$ hours of integration.
 The SNR maps~(per-pixel) are notably useful for optimising \HI detection in blind radio observations.
 We do co-addition to get the full SNR of the source and found that the \HI detections up to $z\simeq1.6$ are possible for galaxies with \HI mass $\gtrsim10^{9} \rm\,M_{\odot}$.
-This suggests a favourable chance of detecting $ 21$~cm emission with strong lensing at such high redshifts.
+This suggests a possible chance of detecting $ 21$~cm emission with strong lensing at such high redshifts.

-\item We study the likelihood of \HI detection for a given detection threshold and found the average probability of a $5\sigma$-detection per cluster is very low, $P({5\sigma})\approx 0.11$ ( i.e., on average~$5-6$ sources in 50 clusters are detectable), within $100$ hours of uGMRT integration time.
+\item We study the likelihood of \HI detection for a given detection threshold and found the average number of detection of a $5\sigma$-detection per cluster is very low, $P({5\sigma})\approx 0.11$ ( i.e., on average~$5-6$ sources in 50 clusters are detectable), within $100$ hours of uGMRT integration time.
 By increasing the integration time to 900~hours per cluster lens, we can achieve, on average, one lensed \HI detection with~$5\sigma$ confidence per cluster.
-That said, the detection probability can also vary significantly across individual clusters, with some clusters having $P({5\sigma})\approx 0.4$.
+That said, the detection likelihood can also vary significantly across individual clusters, with some clusters having $P({5\sigma})\approx 0.4$.